 For a period of ten years, on and off, I scraped the web looking for a real way to make money online.
 Unsuprisingly, each time I bumped into a giant wall of shiny online scams with shiny promises but no real substance, no results.

 It wasn't until three years ago when I finally had my breakthrough.
 I've put this How To Make Money Online With A Blog guide together to help you if you now find yourself in this position.

 I'm sorry, it's longer than I thought it would be, but taken from my experience of being a professional blogger for over two years, my hope is that these helpful tips should point you in the right direction.

-If all of this writing helps even just one person make the transition from a stressful job working for someone else to one to doing a job you love, it’ll be worth it.
+If all of this writing helps even just one person make the life-changing move from the dreaded day job working for someone else to one to doing a job you love, it'll be worth it.

 A “No-Nonsense” Guide on How to Make Money Online With a Blog?